 - set the layout for posts and pages.

 You can also set where all these elements will apply.
 For example, you can show a page hero only on the about page, and a merged header only on the home page.

 Here is a page hero that I set-up to appear on the sample page.

 When you merge the page hero with the header, you can achieve something like the example below, where the header is overlaid instead of above the hero which is a very trendy design at the moment!

 The hooks system allows you to add code, that you would typically have had to add in a child-theme.
 For example, adding header scripts for Google Analytics or HotJar.

 The elements modules also allow you to set up different layouts for different parts of your site.
 For example, set all posts to have a right-hand sidebar, or disable certain elements such as the title on your landing pages, and set the container width.
 You can also do all these things for individual pages in the post editor.

-GeneratePress is a very flexible theme.
-You can customise it to just about any design, this means that it is also future proof.
+GeneratePress is an extremely flexible theme.
+You can customise it to just about any design; this means that it is also future proof.
 I don’t think you would ever need to use a different theme even when it comes to the point when you need to redesign your site, because you can head over to the customiser for that.